Mahane Yehuda Market: Management

 Machane Yehuda Management, which includes representatives from a variety of merchants, oversees the market's business development, in dialogue with Jerusalem's city hall, Ministry of Health, and other government entities.
 The market's new internet website was an initiative of three firms linked to Jerusalem entertainment and tourism: GoJerusalem.com, More Tourism & Gastronomy, and Action Packed Media.

+Restaurants

+One notable restaurant in the market is Azura, a restaurant established in the 1950s.
+Known for its traditional Mizrahi Jewish cuisine, with a focus on Turkish, Iraqi, and Syrian dishes, Azura is considered a very popular restaurant locally.
+Notable dishes include moussaka, meat-stuffed eggplant, kubbeh and sofrito.
+This longstanding establishment evokes working-class nostalgia in Israel, and it was famously commemorated by Israeli singer Yossi Banai in a well-known song on his eponymous 1987 album.

+Machneyuda is another popular restaurant in the market.
+Chefs in the open kitchen prepare contemporary dishes based on fresh ingredients sourced from the market, served swiftly amidst lively music.
+The restaurant, founded by international chefs Assaf Granit and Uri Navon, is known for dishes such as the Kurdish pastry kaddeh, truffle polenta, and shakshukit, a dish including kebab in yogurt-tahini sauce.

+Adjacent to the market lies the Ima restaurant, specializing in Iraqi and Kurdish cuisine and famous for its kubbeh soup.

 Clientele

 The market's mixture of shops and restaurants, which includes both kosher and halal establishments, attract residents and tourists, Israelis from Jerusalem and other parts of the country, rich and poor, young and old, religious and secular, Jews and non-Jews, including members of the Arab community.
 An estimated 200,000 people visit the shuk weekly.
+With over 20 bars and at least 10 restaurants, the “Shuk” is where the nightlife is happening in Jerusalem.
 With the tensions that are often pronounced among different ethnic, religious, and social groups, the shuk has been called "a national treasure."

 Hours of operation

 Although some restaurants and cafes within Mahane Yehuda remain open on Shabbat and late into the night, food vendors normally follow a Sunday through Thursday schedule 8:00 am–7:00 pm, and a Friday schedule 8:00 am to approximately 3:00 pm.
 Sites with entertainment that do remain open late at night normally must adhere to the city's ban on loud music after 11:00 pm, with the exception of Israel Independence Day and Purim, the two days of the year when the ban is lifted.